drbeane/drbeane.github.io/_pages/courses/dsci356/ml.md

   image: "/images/canyonlands.jpg"
 ---

-This page contains links to html renders of Jupyter Notebooks that I created for my lectures in the course <b>DSCI 35600 - Machine Learning</b>.
+This page contains links to html renders of Jupyter Notebooks that I developed in Spring 2019 for the course <b>DSCI 35600 - Machine Learning</b> offered at Lindenwood University.

 **Disclaimer:** These notebooks are not intended to be a standalone resource for machine learning.
 These were created to supplement lecture presentations.
 Many of the lessons (especially the later ones) would benefit from additional exposition.
-I hope to eventually develop these into more of a standalone resource.

 <b>Lecture Notebooks</b>
 + [01 - Introduction to Machine Learning](01 - Introduction to Machine Learning.html)